imgbi/img.bi-api/README.md

+# DEPRECATED

+This repo contains old version of img.bi backend.
+It's no longer required, new nodejs backend of img.bi available from [main repo](https://github.com/imgbi/img.bi).

 # img.bi
 [img.bi](https://img.bi/) is a secure image hosting.
 Images are encrypted using AES-256 with random key in browser before upload.